What Is Ayurveda?

 Ayurvedic Medicine is a system that literally translates into the science of life.
 This system also translates as the science of medicine.
 The Ayurvedic system dates back 5,000 years.
 Ayurveda looks into the human body in a way that it breaks down every part of the body and how it interacts with nature.
 In other words, it is not humans and nature.
 It’s humans are nature, and nature is human.
 Ayurveda has been around longer than any other medicine and because of that, it was the original knowledge used to fix ailments and “dis-ease” in the body.
 Ayurveda considers the human body and soul as a microcosm in the mass macrocosm of the universe.
 Humans are merely small entities in a vast universe that coexists together to heal from the inner most part of the soul.

-Ayurvedic medicine doesn’t just take a disease and treat it through medication, it takes the whole human, not just symptoms into consideration.
+Ayurvedic medicine doesn’t just take a disease and treat it through medication, it takes the whole human, not just symptoms, but the root causative factor, into consideration.
 Every human body is so unique why would it ever be considered okay to treat any individual the same as another?
-Ayurveda analyzes each person through their unique constitution by having the patient answer a series of questions in regards to the chief complaint at hand and questions relevant to the patient from childhood all the way to present moment, reading the pulse and looking at the tongue.
+Ayurveda analyzes each person through their unique constitution by having the patient answer a series of questions in relevance to the chief complaint at hand, medical history, and questions relevant to the patient from childhood all the way to present moment, reading the pulse and looking at the tongue.
 Also, it is important to understand that Ayurveda doesn’t just spend five minutes with each patient.
-The principles are based on Health and Fitness.
-Ayurvedic practitioners sit with the patient to find the translucency between patient and practitioner.
-The practitioner needs to know you and your condition fully to understand how to treat you fully.
+Ayurvedic practitioners sit with the patient to find the intimate translucency between patient and practitioner.
+The practitioner needs to know you and your condition fully to understand how to treat you in completeness.

 Relativity of The Five Elements of Life

-The relativity of the five elements of life and how they exist in the human body governs the principles of ayurvedic medicine.
-These five elements are fire, water, air, space, and earth.
+The relativity of the five elements of life and how they exist in the human body governs the principles of Ayurvedic medicine.
+These five elements are fire, water, air, ether, and earth.
 The body possesses all of these elements.

 After examining the patient, a constitution or “Prakriti” questionnaire is asked.
 This questionnaire asks questions of the patient to see how they are from birth to now.
 This gives the practitioner a better understanding of which of the five elements are more prevalent in that specific person.
-‘Doshas’ is the name of these bioenergetics combinations of the elements.
+‘Dosha’ is the name of these bioenergetic combinations of the elements.
 The Doshas have three parts: Vata, Pitta, and Kapha.
-Firstly, Vata is the air and space.
-Secondly, Pitta is the fire and water.
-Lastly, Kapha is the earth and water.
-Depending on the outcome of your prakriti, it will determine which dosha is more relevant in you.
-So, after finding out all of this information, it is then that the practitioner treats the patient whether it’s through:
+Vata holds the quality of air and space, Pitta holds the fire and water principle, and Kapha holds the qualities of earth and water.
+Depending on the outcome of your prakriti and full analysis, it allows me to determine which dosha is more prevalent in you.
+After finding out all of this information, it is then that the I the practitioner treats the patient whether it’s through: